zeusssz/discord-bot-hub/README.md

 ⚠️**WARNING**⚠️
 <br>
-ChatBot will use a considerable amount of power to run, and it is reccommended to have a powerful computer to run it, especially if you plan to run all the bots
+ChatBot will use a considerable amount of processing power to run, and it is reccommended to have a powerful computer to run it, especially if you plan to run all the bots.
+It is recommended to have good CPU/GPU, if you plan to increase the default context window, or require faster responses.

 ## Dependencies
 - pip